 ❒ Ice Axe

-Your tent serves as your shelter and protects you from the elements, which, in winter, can be extreme.
+Your tent serves as your shelter and protects you from the elements, which in winter, can be extreme.
 In addition to freezing temps, winter storms often bring high winds and heavy precipitation, and your 4-season tent needs to be able to withstand all of it.
-While lightweight, single-wall models like the Black Diamond Eldorado don’t breathe as well as their double-wall counterparts, and often don't feature a vestibule.
-It’s also worth noting that some winter campers might opt to build a snow shelter.
-Snow insulates quite well and therefore a shelter can be pleasantly warm inside, even during blustery and cold conditions.
-That said, we still highly advise bringing a tent along just in case—snow shelters take several hours to erect and require a lot of practice to perfect.
+Our favorite 4-season tent for winter camping is the Mountain Hardwear Trango 2, which offers a generous 40-square-foot floor area, a vestibule for outdoor storage, and bombproof protection against mother nature.
+It’s also worth noting that some winter campers might opt to build a snow shelter: Snow insulates quite well and therefore a shelter (when constructed correctly) can be pleasantly warm inside, even during blustery and cold conditions.
+That said, we still highly advise bringing a tent along—snow shelters take several hours to erect and require a lot of practice to perfect.

 2. Cold-Weather Sleeping Bag